 Each tree within a weapon mastery has 3 active abilities.
 You can equip 2 weapons, and switch between those weapons in combat.
 This gives you 6 active abilities to cycle through during combat, with each having a separate cooldown.

 Each weapon in the game also scales off of different attributes.
 Some of the weapons scale off of a single attribute while others have both a primary and secondary attribute.
 Listed below are the weapons and what attributes they scale with.
-Primary Attribute listed first and secondary attribute is listed second.
+The primary Attribute is listed first and the secondary attribute is listed second.

-Trade skills are another form of New World character progression, and they are made up of 3 different non combat categories which include, gathering, refining, and crafting, and there are several skills within each category.
+Trade skills are another form of New World character progression, and they are made up of 3 different non-combat categories which include, gathering, refining, and crafting, and there are several skills within each category.
 The max level of any trade skill is 200.
 However, you can progress past 200 and receive rewards via the aptitude system.

 There are 5 different skill lines within the refining category which are smelting, stone cutting, woodworking, tanning, and weaving.